hsharrison/experimentator/README.md

 Non-atomic orderings work by creating a new independent variable `'order'` one level up.
 In the above example, when a participant section orders its blocks, it consults its IV `order`.
 The order, among participants, in which the various block orders appear depends on the ordering method at the participant level.
 Note that this happens automatically, so you should not define an IV called `order` or it will be overwritten.

      CompleteCounterbalance(number=1)
-In a complete-counterbalance, every unique ordering of the conditions appears the same numbers of time.
+In a complete-counterbalance, every unique ordering of the conditions appears the same numbers of times.
 Be warned that the number of possible orderings can get very large very quickly.
 Therefore, this is only recommended with a small number of conditions.

 The number of unique orderings (and therefore, values of the IV `'order'` one level up) can be determined by `factorial(number * n_conditions) // factorial(number)**n_conditions`.
 For example, there are 120 possible orderings of 5 conditions.
 With 3 conditions and `number=2`, there are 90 unique orderings.